mit-rss/wall_follower_sim/README.md

 The `ranges` entry in the `LaserScan` message  is an array of the distances from the lidar sensor to the nearest obstacle.
 The measurements are taken at regular angular intervals of `angle_increment` radians, from the angle `angle_min` to `angle_max`.

-The rainbow points in this image below are the laser scan as visualized in `rviz`.
+The rainbow points in this image below are the laser scan as visualized in RViz.
 The color corresponds to the intensity of the scan.
 In the simulator this is simply the distance, but on the actual lidar it gives you an indication of how reflective the object you are scanning is.
 Note that there is no data in the quadrant behind the car because the LIDAR sensor does not scan the full 360 degree range.

 ![The racecar in a cubicle](https://raw.githubusercontent.com/mit-racecar/racecar_simulator/master/media/racecar_simulator_rviz_2.png)